peter88213/yw2mso/docs/usage.md

 ## Export to docx

-This will load yWriter 7 chapters and scenes into a new OpenDocument text document (docx).
+This will load yWriter 7 chapters and scenes into a new Open XML text document (docx).

 -   The document is placed in the same folder as the yWriter project.